Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 This article addresses the impact of mutual impedance between grounding elements in measuring the grounding resistance of wind turbines using the clamp-on ground meter.
 Furthermore, it proposes a new lumped parameter model for wind farm grounding to include the representation of such effects.
 In this study, turbine ground resistance readings in a typical wind farm are taken by computer simulation using lumped parameter modeling and electromagnetic field modeling.
-Taking the electromagnetic model as standard, the results demonstrate that the proposed solution was able to accurately estimate the wind turbine grounding resistance in a typical wind farm.
+Taking the electromagnetic model as standard, The simulation results demonstrate that the proposed solution could accurately estimate the impedance of the measuring loop in a wind farm grounding system.

 The attached file called "Paper_results.xlsx" contains two spreadsheets:
 The first one, called "Results of Section 3", contains the input parameters of both computer simulation models for the study case, as well as the results obtained.